Vatican Museums Tickets 2026: Skip the Line, Tours & Tips

 Last Minute Tickets

-Online ticket for the entrance to the Vatican Museums and the Sistine Chapel.
-The ticket is only valid for 15 minutes at the booked entrance time.
-Adolescents up to 18 years old must show proof of age at the ticket office for the reduced tickets.
+A separate last-minute ticket option is available for the Vatican Museums and Sistine Chapel.
+Entry is time-specific with a 15-minute window.
+Young people up to 18 years of age must show proof of age at the desk for reduced tickets.

 Omnia Card 24